george-asiedu/In-browser-markdown-editor/README.md

 - Theme Context
 - Document Context
 - Theme Selection
-## Expanding the ESLint configuration

 ### Project setup
-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

 - Install yarn create vite
 - Install dependencies